Get insider access

 Compared To Other Headphones

-The Audeze Maxwell are premium planar magnetic headphones that come in PlayStation and Xbox variants.
-Like the Audeze Penrose Wireless and Audeze Mobius, they're equipped with a boom mic as well as an integrated mic to suit your usage.
-They also have a pretty neutral sound out of the box, and there are EQ presets available in their companion app to help you get the best sound.
+The Audeze Maxwell are premium planar magnetic headphones that come in separate variants for PlayStation and Xbox.
+Like the Audeze Penrose Wireless and Audeze Mobius, they're equipped with a boom mic for gaming as well as an integrated mic for more casual situations.
+They also have a pretty neutral sound out of the box and have EQ presets available in their companion app to help you get the best sound.
 They're pretty heavy compared to other gaming headphones, which can be a drawback during long gaming sessions.
-They're not as customizable as the SteelSeries Arctis Nova Pro Wireless or the Astro A50 Gen 4 Wireless 2019 either, but they offer robust connectivity options and have an exceptionally long continuous playback time.
+They're not as customizable as the SteelSeries Arctis Nova Pro Wireless or the Astro A50 Gen 4 Wireless 2019, but they offer robust connectivity options and have an exceptionally long continuous playback time.

 If you're looking for more headphones, check out our recommendations for the best gaming headsets, the best headsets for Xbox Series X/S, and the best wireless gaming headsets.